jNav56/Sets/README.md

 # Sets

-In this project, I explore the use of Sets ordered and unordered to act as storage containers with iterators and lists.
+In this project, I explore the use of Sets ordered and unordered to act as storage containers with iterators and array lists.
+I also play around with generic type items to act as a placeholder for use with the Java Node class.

 The files included are the implementations of the whole project.